 Following are questions and answers regarding resident benefits in the North Tahoe Public Utility District:

 Community Facilities District (CFD) 94-1 is a Mello Roos assessment passed in 1992 by the residents of the North Tahoe Public Utility District to support the North Tahoe Regional Park and other recreational opportunities provided by the District.
 Since the Mello Roos was passed, more recreational amenities have been added to the Park, as well as the construction of Tahoe Vista Recreation Area.

-In 2016, CFD 94-1 provides approximately $575,000 for the upkeep, operation and maintenance of District facilities as well as to subsidize these youth programs.
-These are the only funds the District has to maintain and operate these facilities other than use and parking fees collected or rent paid by concessionaires.
-No property tax money or other funding sources go toward the operation of these facilities.
+In 2017, CFD 94-1 provides approximately $612,000 for the upkeep, operation and maintenance of District facilities as well as to subsidize these youth programs.
+These funds along with parking fees and rent paid by concessionaires contribute to the cost to maintain and operate these facilities.

 I am a District Resident, how does the benefit program work?